 Awareness is not the sensating or perceiving of phenomena (subject/object) but is the perceiving/sensating itself — there are no existing objects or subjects…no existing concepts.

 Since we only have relative language to communicate in the dreamscape, we might nudge a bit closer to what is appearing if we look in this direction by using these words: perceiving is perceiving perceiving…there is no perceiver or perceived.
 We can also say awareness is aware of itself as awareness.

 Awareness, consciousness, is the perceiving, is the sensating.
 There is no separate seer, no separate seeing, nor a separate what is (as a subject/object) to be seen.
-Nor is there a beyond or behind/above/below awareness or consciousness experiencing as the witness, the witnessing, or the witnesser of experiencing…there is only experiencing, sensating, perceiving…as aware presence or consciousness.
+Nor is there a beyond or behind/above/below awareness or consciousness experiencing as the witness…there is only a raw experiencing, sensating, perceiving…as an impersonal aware presence or consciousness.

 And we believe these cherished and revered conceptual ideas and beliefs are true and real…but they only exist conceptually.
 Awareness or consciousness is already seamless, edgeless, undivided, and has never been separated into anything…into relative subjects and objects, only brain/minds create and project separation and external reality where none could possibly exist.

 And since all languages are based on a conceptual world, a relative world…a world of this compared to that, of up and down, of here and there, of past and future…this makes all languages dead.
 All words are dead…they are concepts.
 Concepts can never be real…only fig newtons of the imagination!

 Nevertheless, in the dreamscape, humans like to use language to create concepts where none exist….we like to name, claim, and label what seems to be unfolding….we refer to this as life or reality, and we even teach our babies and children how to name, claim, and label everything that seems to be appearing.